Quang Nguyen

-Quang H. Nguyen (born 1962) is a Vietnamese-American businessman and politician serving as a Republican member of the Arizona House of Representatives for District 1 since 2021.
+Quang Huu Nguyen (born 1962) is a Vietnamese-American businessman and politician serving as a Republican member of the Arizona House of Representatives for District 1 since 2021.
 The district includes most of Yavapai County and some of Maricopa County.

 Nguyen has served as chair of the House Judiciary Committee since 2022.
-Nguyen is a member of the Oath Keepers.

 Early life and education

 Quang Nguyen was born in South Vietnam in 1962 and left at 12 years old after the fall of Saigon.
 Nguyen graduated from California State University, Long Beach with a bachelor's degree in technology education.

 Early career

 Prior to becoming an elected official, Nguyen founded marketing firm Caddis Advertising.
 He was also active in public speaking and conservative causes.
-He is a member of the Oath Keepers, a far-right organization.

 Arizona House of Representatives

 Nguyen first ran for Arizona House of Representatives in District 1 in 2020.
 He placed first in a crowded Republican primary with 30.4% of the total vote.
 Along with Judy Burges, he won the general election and defeated Democrat Judy Stahl.
 Nguyen was reelected in 2022.